evannorton/Pixel-Pigeon/README.md

 6. Run `npm install`.

-7. Run `npm run dev` to start a dev server with hot-reloading on port 3000.
+7. Run `npm run dev` to start a dev server with hot reloading on port 3000.

 ## Command line interface